iter8-tools/iter8/mkdocs/docs/tutorials/kfserving/testing-patterns/hybrid.md

 template: main.html
 ---

-# Quick Start with Knative
+# Quick Start with KFServing

 !!! tip "Scenario: A/B testing"
-    [A/B testing](../../concepts/buildingblocks/#testing-pattern) enables you to compare two versions of an app/ML model, and select a winner based on a (business) reward metric and objectives (SLOs).
+    [A/B testing](../../../../../concepts/buildingblocks/#testing-pattern) enables you to compare two versions of an app/ML model, and select a winner based on a (business) reward metric and objectives (SLOs).
 In this tutorial, you will:

     1. Perform A/B testing.
     2. Specify *user-engagement* as the reward metric, and *latency* and *error-rate* based objectives.
 Iter8 will find a winner by comparing the two versions in terms of the reward, and by validating versions in terms of the objectives.